vDorst/RTLPlayground/doc/devices/SWTG024AS.md

 * R95: Installed (SFP2 signal RX-LOS), mean that the manage version can use RX-LOS function.
 * R270: Installed (SFP1 signal RX-LOS)
 * R268: Installed (SFP2 signal TX_DISABLE, but R262 200R pull-down is to high to drive by the SOC, needs mod!)
+* U5: Flash is only 512kB instead of 2/4 MBit.

 ### Notes
 * `TX Disable`-SFP2 and Button `K1` share the same GPIO pin via `R105` and `R85`.